 Yes, when it comes to marketing, Brand A is world-class, award-winning, trend-setting, and internet-breaking.

 Brand B … is not.

 They don’t win any awards.
 They aren’t universally celebrated around the marketing community as an anything-class, led alone world-class.
 They’re also not anything-setting, anything-breaking, or apparently, much of anything at all.
-When it comes to marketing, they don’t seem special whatsoever, what with their tiny budget, zero agencies, smaller team, and no broad market awareness.
+Or so it seems at first.
+Yes, when it comes to marketing, they don’t seem special whatsoever, what with their tiny budget, zero agencies, smaller team, and no broad market awareness.

 Feels kinda lousy to be Brand B, doesn’t it?

-See, unlike Brand A, Brand B actually knows each and every person in their audience.
-I don’t mean that old “know your customers”-level of understanding.
-I mean they actually know each person they’re marketing to.
-Personally.
-Yep!
+See, unlike Brand A, Brand B has an actual relationship with each and every person in their audience.
+I don’t mean they “know the customer.”
+I mean that, magically, somehow, they know their customers — and their prospects, and the people who influences them all.
+Yes!
 They’re old buddies, new pals, former classmates, community collaborators, distant cousins, and close relatives.
-As impossible as it sounds, every single individual in the world who could possibly buy from Brand A or Brand B already has a preexisting, personal relationship with the marketing team at Brand B.
+As impossible as it sounds, every single individual in the world who could possibly buy from Brand A or Brand B already has a preexisting, personal relationship with Brand B.